fxnlabs/function-public-docs/function-network/using-function-network/inference.md

 ### **Access AI-Powered Chat & Applications**

 🔹 **Use Function Chat** to interact with **decentralized AI in real-time**.
-🔹 Run **inference queries**, generate text, and experiment with AI models.
+🔹 Run **AI queries**, generate text, and experiment with AI models.

 ### **Engage & Earn**